leeannray/Whisper-App/README.md

 Be sure when you step...and just never forget to be dextrous..and NEVER mix up your left right foot for your left.

 The places we can go.
 Welcome to the waiting room.

+*excuse me, what time is it? my swatch says 1994. do you know when the bus comes?*

 # Tutorial provided by Udemy [ COURSE NAME ]
 This app was a learning experience and it should be!
 Thanks to [ name ] -- a long 8 hours but a great instructor.